rhizo-co/localstack-and-codespaces/README.md

 ## More information

-Each subdirectory has its own README file with more information for those who are interested.
+Each subdirectory has its own README file with a bit more information

 - The codespace setup and configuration is described in `.devcontainer/README.md` and `.devcontainer/build/README.md`.